typescript-cheatsheets/react/README.md

 # Troubleshooting Handbook: tsconfig.json

 You can find [all the Compiler options in the TypeScript docs](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
-[The new TS docs also has per-flag annotations of what each does](https://www.typescriptlang.org/v2/en/tsconfig#allowSyntheticDefaultImports).
+[The TS docs also has per-flag annotations of what each does](https://www.typescriptlang.org/tsconfig#allowSyntheticDefaultImports).
 This is the setup I roll with for APPS (not libraries - for libraries you may wish to see the settings we use in `tsdx`):

 ```json
 {